 “Renting the apartment with massive balcony from July and love everything about that estate.
 It’s safe, quiet and clean!
 Also, we do have private gym, not the biggest one but still we can use it with our home fob only.
 Moreover, location and transport is very good.
 Kew Bridge, Brentford, South Ealing and Gunnersbury Station is literally 10 minutes away from the Estate.” – Karolina S, private tenant at Great West Quarter

 Jetting off by air for business or pleasure?
-Heathrow Airport is just over a 15-minute drive away via the Great West Road.
+Then Heathrow Airport is just over a 15-minute drive away via the Great West Road.

 Shopping & culture

 Brentford Market dates back to 1306, and it reopened as a new and improved community space in 2013.
 Every Sunday from 10am to 2pm, the stalls overflow with fresh and affordable local produce.
-Stock up on meat and vegetables for your Sunday roast, or pop down to sample spectacular street food – from mouth-watering pies to delectable chocolate truffles, there’s a brilliant variety on offer.
+Stock up on meat and vegetables for your Sunday roast.
+Or pop down to sample spectacular street food – from mouth-watering pies to delectable chocolate truffles, there’s a brilliant variety on offer.
 Check out the official website for info on who’s-who of the traders each week.